 Be careful when starting a cycle.
 The machine will cut to the last End of Cut set position.
-If no End of Cut position has been set the automatic cycle will not start.
 An End of Cut position must be set after every power up.
 When the power is turned off to the machine, the end of cut is reset to zero.

 Following is a description of the cutting inserts available from Rottler.
 The inserts have gone through extensive performance testing.
 To take full advantage of the capabilities of your Rottler machine, we highly recommend Rottler cutting tools be used.
 Rottler machine performance can be significantly reduced if qualified tooling is not used.
-Using an incorrect insert can result in bore geometry inconsistency, short tool life, and poor surface finish.
+Using an incorrect insert can result in surface finish inconsistency, short tool life, and poor surface finish.